home-assistant/developers.home-assistant/docs/voice/contributing-your-voice.md

 ## Speech to Text

 When you speak to a computer, it **transcribes** the audio from your voice into text.
-There are many ways to do this, but they all rely on datasets of people speaking lists of sentences.
+There are many ways to do this, but they all rely on recordings of people speaking.

 For speech to text, it is important to have: